talon-one/talon_go/docs/DeductLoyaltyPoints.md

 `func (o *DeductLoyaltyPoints) SetSubledgerId(v string)`

 SetSubledgerId gets a reference to the given string and assigns it to the SubledgerId field.

-### GetApplicationId

-`func (o *DeductLoyaltyPoints) GetApplicationId() int32`

-GetApplicationId returns the ApplicationId field if non-nil, zero value otherwise.

-### GetApplicationIdOk

-`func (o *DeductLoyaltyPoints) GetApplicationIdOk() (int32, bool)`

-GetApplicationIdOk returns a tuple with the ApplicationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasApplicationId

-`func (o *DeductLoyaltyPoints) HasApplicationId() bool`

-HasApplicationId returns a boolean if a field has been set.

-### SetApplicationId

-`func (o *DeductLoyaltyPoints) SetApplicationId(v int32)`

-SetApplicationId gets a reference to the given int32 and assigns it to the ApplicationId field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)